ChrisJefferson/GAP-ubuntu-PPA/README.md

 [Vagrant](https://www.vagrantup.com/), as that makes it very easy to setup and configure the VM.

-After installing valgrind, run the following command to download a VM, and start the machine running:
+After installing Vagrant, run the following command to download a VM, and start the machine running:

     vagrant up

 Any files you place the this directory will be accessable in the VM under the directory ````/valgrind````.
 You can use this to move your .gnupg directory.
 You can log into the VM by running ````valgrind ssh````.

-You will also need to ```apt-get install dput devscripts debhelper dh-make``` (this is done automatically by vagrant).
+You will also need to ```apt-get install dput devscripts debhelper dh-make``` (this is done automatically by Vagrant).

 (Of course if you are using Ubuntu anyway, you don't need to setup a VM)